SmoothWAN/SmoothWAN/README.md

 Wiki site address mirror to [Github pages](https://smoothwan.github.io/SmoothWAN-docs-mirror)

-Discord chat has not been archived for user privacy reasons.
+Discord chat has not been archived for user privacy.

 Thank you contributors, Speedify support, and donors!

 **[Donate to Parrot Rescue Lebanon if you found this helpful 🦜](https://www.parrotrescuelebanon.com/)**